FieldofClay/hyprland-workspaces/README.md

 * `workspace-active`: only the active workspace will have this class.
 Will not be present if workspace is active, but focus is on another monitor.
 * `w<WORKSPACEID>`: Each workspace will have this class to allow for unique CSS per workspace.
 * `wa<WORKSPACEID>`: The active workspace will have this to allow for unique CSS per workspace, when it is active.
 Like `workspace-active`, this does not appear when the focus is on another monitor.
+* `workspace-on-screen`: a workspace will have this class if it's currently displayed on a monitor.